 Be inspired by the colours of nature

-Accent colours such as aqua blues, spring greens and sunny yellows against a neutral background can uplift any interior.
-Use pieces you already have around your home if you can.
-This is a great time to feature pillows, soft furnishings, light weight blankets and other decorations.
+Accent colours such as aqua blues, greens and yellows can uplift any interior, either against a neutral background or go all out as we have here.
+Use pieces you already have around your home if you can as we have with the vases and Lladro figurine on the table to my left.
+Pillows, soft furnishings, light weight blankets and other decorations are always great spring decorating ideas.

 Bring the outdoors in